Moduli of Gorenstein Q-homology projective planes: Enriques involutions of base change type

 \end{Example}

-In the next section we shall see how all Enriques surfaces supporting root types of rank $9$ (thus from Theorem \ref{thm:31}) arise naturally through the base change construction, and in fact from very special rational elliptic surfaces (see Proposition \ref{prop:base}).
+In the next two sections we shall see how all Enriques surfaces supporting root types of rank $9$ (thus from Theorem \ref{thm:31}) arise naturally through the base change construction, and in fact from very special rational elliptic surfaces (see Proposition \ref{prop:base}).